All electron GW with linearized augmented plane waves for metals and semiconductors: Conclusions

-Next, we compute the band structures for several metallic systems, such as Li, Na, Mg and we find that the converged bandwidths are slightly smaller than in LDA, for about 5-7\%, which agrees very well with the self-consistent quasi-particle GW approach.
+Surprisingly, we find that GW approximation requires an extremely dense momentum mesh for metals to converge even when tetrahedron integration is used.
+This is very different than in semilocal DFT approximations in which the potential is computed in real space, and therefore the convergence with momentum points is very rapid.
+In GW, a $16\times 16\times 16$ k-point mesh is required for reasonable convergence in the simple alkali metals such as Li, K, Na, and Mg.
+To test the implementation, we compute the band structures of these metallic systems and find that the converged bandwidths are slightly smaller than in LDA, for about 2-7\%.
+This agrees very well with the self-consistent quasi-particle GW approach.
 The bandwidth in the ARPES experiment is smaller, which indicates that vertex corrections are important even in these elemental solids.
 The recently developed systematic approach, offered by the diagrammatic Monte Carlo method, would be very desirable to determine whether the narrowing of the bandwidth in these moderately correlated systems is purely electronic in origin, or other effects, such as interaction in the final states of ARPES experiment or the surface effects in ARPES measurements need to be considered to reproduce the experimental photoemission.

-We also show a substantial three-fold improvement in the speed of GW calculation compared to the previous LAPW code.
+Finally, we also show a substantial three-fold improvement in the speed of GW calculation compared to the previous LAPW code (gap2), on which this implementation is based.